eggheadio/egghead-instructor-center/README.md

 utils/ (optional)
 ```

-- `index.js`: entry point; usually a stateless function component.
+- `index.js`: entry point - generally a stateless function component.
-- `components/`: optional, sub-components.
+- `components/`: optional sub-components.
-- `utils/`: optional, modules used by components.
+- `utils/`: optional utility modules.

-### Screens
+# Screens

-Some components are also **screens**.

-A screen is a component that is also paired with a route and _connected_ to the state tree.
+Some components are also **screens** (aka "Smart" or "Container" components).
+A screen is a component that is also paired with a route and connected to endpoints.
 It looks like this:

 ```
 index.js
 components/ (optional)
 utils/ (optional)
-state/
 screens/ (optional)
 ```

-- `index.js`, `components/`, `utils/`: same as a vanilla component, except `index.js` is usually a stateful class component with a `connect` export to wire `state` to props.
+- `index.js`, `components/`, `utils/`: same as a vanilla component, except `index.js` is generally a stateful class component with endpoint calls that pass data down to the components below it.
-- `state/`: `actions/`, `reducers/`, and `epics/` to wire up state.
-- `screens/`: optional, sub-screens paired with sub-routes.
+- `screens/`: optional sub-screens paired with sub-routes.

-### Root Screen (`src`)

-The `src` directory is the container for the entire app.
-It has everything a screen has with a few additions:

-- `index.js` wires up the component, state trees, and routing.
-- `state/` wires up all sub-screen `reducers/` and `epics/`.
-- `utils/` contains utilities used across the entire app, including URL and hard-coded text strings.

-### Styles

-Styling is done with default Tachyons classes.
-The `*-ns` (not small) classes are used to apply anything specific to non-mobile screen sizes, so that all components are built mobile-first.

-### Promotion
+# Promotion

 All resources are eligible for **promotion** to facilitate code reuse.
 If a resource is shared by multiple directories, the principle of _least common ancestor_ applies and that shared resource is _promoted_ to the least common ancestor’s directory.

-### Paths
+# Paths

-This project uses ES2015 modules for sharing code between files. `NODE_PATH` is set to `src` so `import Icon from 'components/Icon'` will grab `src/components/Icon`.
+ES2015 modules are used for sharing code between files. `NODE_PATH` is set to `src` so `import Icon from 'components/Icon'` will grab `src/components/Icon`.
 When trying to decide if an import should use an absolute or relative path, it depends on the situation: if something belongs to an inner module/component, it should reference the pieces relatively; if something is using a general promoted module/component, it should import the pieces absolutely.
 A good rule of thumb is to keep everything relative that would be moved together so it is self-contained.

-### Routes
+# JavaScript Utilities

+Lodash is used to ensure speed and consistency instead of native methods.
+It also provides convenience functions.

+# Styles

+The `egghead-ui` (egghead style guide library) is used wherever possible.
+Styling is largely taken care of by these `egghead-ui` components.
+When app specific styles are needed, `tachyons-egghead` classes are used.
+The `*-ns` (not small) classes are used to apply anything specific to non-mobile screen sizes, so that all components are built mobile-first.

+# Routing

+React router is used for routing.
 URLs follow the Rails standard routing scheme, which uses plural entities named with a noun.
 For example:

 ```
 /lessons